LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 [Thinking]

-Analyzing the user's question, this seems to be asking about ○○.
+Analyzing the user's question, it seems to be asking about ○○.

 ...But wait, the user also said "□□."

-That means this isn't about ○○, but is actually a question in the context of ◇◇.
+So this isn't about ○○, it's actually a question in the context of ◇◇.

-The first approach was wrong.
-Reconsidering from the ◇◇ perspective...
+The first approach is wrong.
+Reconsidering from the perspective of ◇◇...

-In normal generation, once "let me try the △△ approach" is output, that direction is fixed, and the snowball effect produces an incorrect answer.
-But within thinking tokens, even if the wrong direction is taken, you can say "wait" and turn back.
-Since thinking tokens are "drafts" invisible to users, mistakes don't affect the final answer.
+In normal generation, once "let me first try the △△ approach" is output, that direction is confirmed, and the snowball effect generates an incorrect answer.
+But within thinking tokens, even if you go in the wrong direction, you can say "wait" and turn back.
+Since thinking tokens are a "draft" invisible to the user, mistakes don't affect the final answer.

 In other words, Extended Thinking is a design-level solution to the fundamental weakness of autoregressive generation—"once output, it cannot be retracted."
-By providing a "space to think," there is an opportunity to consider multiple approaches and perform self-correction before outputting the first token of the final answer.
+By providing a "space to think," there is an opportunity to consider multiple approaches and perform self-correction before the first token of the final answer is output.

 45bc88e5-c63b-4db7-adbc-dc890bc396a9

-Extended Thinking's self-correction is impressive, but what happens inside the thinking block is still token prediction.
-The text "but wait" is generated not because the model truly "stopped and reflected," but because given the preceding token sequence, the probability of "but wait" coming next was high.
+The self-correction in Extended Thinking is impressive, but what happens inside the thinking block is still token prediction.
+The text "but wait" is generated not because the model truly "stopped and reflected," but because given the preceding token sequence, "but wait" had a high probability of coming next.

 budget_tokens and max_tokens: Token management